 1.11.2.3.
-Gifts, Awards and Mementos from a Lobbyist
+Gifts, Awards, or Mementos from a Lobbyist

-A TWC employee may accept a gift, award or memento from a registered lobbyist as indicated below.
-Note that your name will appear on a lobbyist's activities report if an expenditure for a gift, award or memento exceeds \$50.
+A TWC employee may accept a gift, award, or memento from a registered lobbyist as indicated below.
+Note that your name will appear on a lobbyist's activities report if an expenditure for a gift, award, or memento exceeds \$50.

-- Gifts, other than awards or mementos, that together do not exceed \$500 in value during a calendar year. - Awards and mementos worth not more than \$500, which is not an annual cap, but a cap on the value of each individual award or memento.
+- Gifts, other than awards or mementos, that together do not exceed \$500 in value during a calendar year.
+Gifts do not include lodging and/or transportation in connection with a pleasure trip. - Awards and mementos worth not more than \$500, which is not an annual cap, but a cap on the value of each individual award or memento.